 As is the practice today, biomedical researchers moved frequently between academia and the pharmaceutical industry.
 Scientists commonly split their time equally between positions in industry and academia.
 Because little data exist on early AAI members' institutional affiliations, it is difficult to determine the length of time an AAI member spent in a particular company.
-We do, however, know that AAI members who enjoyed some affiliation with the pharmaceutical industry
+We do, however, know that AAI members who enjoyed some affiliation with the pharmaceutical industry during their careers made contributions, large and small, to shape the association during its formative years.15

-Extraction of diphtheria serum from horse blood, Marburg, Germany, ca. 1895
+Extraction of diphtheria serum from horse blood, Marburg, Germany, ca. 1895 Images from the History of Medicine, National Library of Medicine